tiny-breakfast/ask-trfzb/readme.md

 * **why "Pride & Prejudice?** I would've liked to pick a book with less narrative and more point of view, but I couldn't think of a freely available book that would qualify.
-I opted for Pride & Prejudice somewhat arbitrarily, but figured its length approximated "the Minimalist Entrepreneur" better than something shorter or something longer.~ "Pride & Prejudice" also has the benefit of being a stock English class book, so questions and answers about the book are easily found.
+I opted for "Pride & Prejudice" somewhat arbitrarily, but figured its length approximated "the Minimalist Entrepreneur" better than something shorter or something longer.
+"Pride & Prejudice" also has the benefit of being a stock English class book, so questions and answers about the book are easily found.